Indrudu Chandrudu

 Indrudu Chandrudu is a 1989 Indian Telugu-language black comedy film directed by Suresh Krissna and produced by D. Ramanaidu, starring Kamal Haasan, Vijayashanti and Charan Raj.
 It was released on 24 November 1989.
 The film is based on the 1988 American film Moon over Parador.

+In the film, a corrupt mayor is disillusioned when he learns that his "loyal" assistant and his mistress have been conspiring against him for quite some time.
+When he tries to expose his assistant's criminal activities, the assistant impulsively murders the mayor.
+He then blackmails a look-alike of the mayor into impersonating the dead man.
+His convenient puppet ruler has an agenda of his own, and is regularly scheming against his new master.